 New York City’s housing crisis is at its worst point in decades, arguably in the worst condition ever.
-Currently, half of the city’s households spend 30% of their income on rent and around one-third of households spend 50%.
+Currently, half of the city’s households spend 30% of their income on rent, while around one-third of households spend 50%.
 Most fiscal experts recommend spending no more than 30% of income on rent, but when you live in New York City, where the current average rent is $2,750 and the average income is around $50,000, that is practically impossible.

-The city’s housing crisis and lack of affordable housing is not a new problem, rather it is one that has been in the making for decades.
-The COVID-19 pandemic has only exacerbated the issue as it has brought hundreds of thousands of New Yorkers to the brink of homelessness by being extremely rent-burdened.
-Those who were already experiencing the burdens of the housing crisis before the pandemic are now much more likely to lose their jobs and homes due to the rising unemployment levels caused by the COVID-19 pandemic.
-Around 34% of New Yorkers earning less than $50k a year claimed that either they or someone they knew had lost their jobs during just the first couple of weeks of the pandemic according to a study done by the CUNY Graduate School of Public Health and Health Policy.
-This survey only reported on job loss during the first couple of weeks of the pandemic.
+The city’s housing crisis is not a new problem; rather, it is one that has been in the making for decades.
+The COVID-19 pandemic has only exacerbated the issue, as it brought hundreds of thousands of New Yorkers to the brink of homelessness due to the financial burdens it imposed.
+Those who were already experiencing the burdens of the housing crisis before the pandemic are now much more likely to lose their jobs and homes due to the rising unemployment levels.
+According to a study done by the CUNY Graduate School of Public Health and Health Policy, approximately 34% of New Yorkers earning less than $50,000 a year claimed that either they or someone they knew had lost their jobs during just the first couple of weeks of the pandemic.
+Notably, this survey only reported on job loss during the first couple of weeks of the pandemic.
 COVID-19 restrictions, including social distancing and quarantine, made the rate of job loss among lower-income families drastically increase over the course of the pandemic.
-Over half of lower-income families have suffered from job loss or wage cuts.
+Since the study’s completion, more than half of lower-income families have suffered from job loss or wage cuts.

 Mayor Adams proceeded to outline his vision for the “City of Yes” in a release from the Mayor’s office in the beginning of June.
 The proposal encompasses three city-wide zoning amendments that focus on supporting local small businesses, alleviating environmental concerns, and increasing the overall number of housing options.
-Their goal is to create more jobs, reduce the city’s carbon footprint, and increase the number of available and affordable housing options.
-The Mayor hopes to directly work with the city and with communities to foster economic development and to make these changes.
-At the end of September of this year, Mayor Adams worked with the City Council to pass a new affordable housing project in Astoria, Queens.
-This will create over 1,300 homes, with 335 of those being affordable housing.
-This is a major advancement for the Mayor’s office in advancing their “City of Yes” proposal, but there is still a long way to go.
+Adams’ goal is to create more jobs, reduce the city’s carbon footprint, and increase the number of available and affordable housing options.
+The Mayor also hopes to directly work with the city and with communities to foster economic development and to make these changes.
+He demonstrated this initiative at the end of September of 2022, when he worked with the City Council to pass a new affordable housing project in Astoria, Queens.
+These efforts will create over 1,300 homes, with 335 of those being affordable.
+While this is a major advancement for the Mayor’s office in advancing their “City of Yes” proposal, there is still a long way to go.